Sable/mclab-core/README.md

 McLab/Natlab
 ============

-This is Java-based "frontend" of the McLab project, which aims to provide compiler tools and infrastructure for MATLAB.
-Although we call it the frontend, it is starting to grow various backends, for example Fortran and X10.
-In practice it houses development for the "static" branch of the McLab project (as opposed to the "dynamic" branch's McVM project, which will be made available soon).
+This is the Java-based infrastructure of the McLab project, which aims to provide compiler tools and infrastructure for MATLAB (and potentially other scientific languages in the future).
+In practice this repository houses development for the project's "static" branch, which includes the frontend (parsing, static analysis, refactoring, etc.), and work towards static compilation.
+(The "dynamic" branch's McVM project will be made available soon.)

 Overview
 --------